Return to Practice (Nursing) CPPD

-This is a 30 credit module at National Vocational Framework (NQF) level 5.
+This is a 30 credit module at National Qualification Framework (NQF) level 5.

-- develop your skills as a reflective practitioner and enhance your ability to effectively use current evidence to inform your practice
+Course InformationIn this course you will examine the current evidence base for nursing practice and refresh your clinical skills.
+You will develop your skills as a reflective practitioner and enhance your ability to effectively use current evidence to inform your practice.

 Dates and Fees to be confirmed

 Sarah Storer, Lecturer

 - DBS check and have satisfactory occupational health clearance.

 - An approved placement is a requirement to undertake this programme.